 To empower staff to treat accessibility-related improvements as must-do updates, we realized an institution-wide understanding of the importance of these requirements was needed.

-We’ve organized a number of grassroots initiatives centred around accessibility, such as our community info-sessions, accessibility hackathon, our team of accessibility auditors managed and staffed by students and numerous connected working groups spread across various departments.
-Attend our presentation to hear about our efforts, the outcomes and lessons learned.
+So we planned and launched an education and outreach strategy that places a strong emphasis on community.
+This includes a number of grassroots initiatives, like our community info-sessions, accessibility hackathon, our team of accessibility auditors managed and staffed by students, and numerous connected working groups.
+Attend our presentation to hear about our efforts, the outcomes, and lessons learned.